sfaber02/subModernPlayer/README.md

 ## Data flow
 - songs come in as an array of objects into the app component
     - all songs are passed to the library as a prop also an array of objects
-        - songs added to playlisst are passed to playlist objecty as an array of objects
+        - songs added to playlist are passed to playlist objecty as an array of objects

 ## ToDo
-- get prev next buttons working again
 - highlight playing item in playlist
 - make playlist arrangeable?
-- get auto next working on playlist
 - repeat/ random buttons?
 - need to get a precise mockup of what the player will recieve from the website
 - fancy animated buttons of course